 - Do you offer an annual service plan?

 There’s a lot to understand about how much a plumber costs.
 Understanding the kinds of fees that plumbers charge will help in the decision-making process.
-Here are answers to some commonly asked questions to make sure you are prepared with as much information as possible.
+What follows are answers to some commonly asked questions to make sure homeowners are prepared with as much information as possible.

 Q. How much do plumbers charge per hour?

 Typical hourly rates for plumbers cost between $45 and $200.
-A journeyperson charges about $70 to $120 per hour, but they are only licensed to handle the most common household repairs.
+A journeyperson charges about $70 to $120 per hour, but they are licensed to handle only the most common household repairs.
 Complex problems or installations will require the help of a master plumber.
-Master plumbers are fully certified, and in some states, are the only ones who can legally complete some tasks.
+Master plumbers are fully certified, and in some states, they are the only ones who can legally complete some tasks.
 Handyman costs tend to be slightly lower, so a homeowner may also choose to hire a handyman for minor plumbing repairs.

 Q. How much does it cost for a plumber to unclog a drain?